aws-samples/mlops-sagemaker-github-actions/README.md

  7. Choose **Upload a new product**.

  8. For Product name¸ enter a name for your template.
-We chose **build-deploy-template**.
+We chose **build-deploy-github**.

  9. For Description, enter **my custom build and deploy template**.